choria-io/website/docs/content/development/playbooks/index.md

 For the MCollective type this is a list of properties to pass to the action, unfortunately as MCollective is not JSON safe this for now might need to be Symbols as in the example

 #### post
-For the MCollective type this is a list of post action processing to do.  *summarize* means you want it to summarize the results received in the logs verbosely.
-Other post actions might be added in future
+For the MCollective type this is a list of post action processing to do.  *summarize* means you want it to log the output from the aggregate plugins

+#### silent
+When true it will not log the raw RPC results to the log files

+#### batch_size
+Perform the operation in batches of size, it will execute the action on your nodes in groups

 ### Hook Task Lists
 A number of specially named tasks lists are supported.
 These support the exact same format of tasks as the main *tasks* list detailed above but they are only run under certain cases.